Skip to main content

 I lolled in that pool the evening after my first foray onto the slopes, darting out into the subfreezing evening to ease myself down into water as hot as a bath.
 Clouds of steam floated above the surface.
 I looked up through them past the snow-covered pine trees circling the pool to the looming mountains beyond and the stars shining in the cobalt sky above, and I breathed in the bracing air.
 I felt I was in a perfect dream even before a uniformed waiter appeared and asked if he could get me a drink.

-Sun Valley Lodge has been much renovated, but it retains its original feeling of first-class comfort without flashiness.
+Sun Valley Lodge has been much renovated, but it retains its original feeling of first-class comfort, without flashiness.

 The Sun Valley Lodge opened right on schedule in December 1936, and Harriman filled it with Hollywood stars, among them Mr. and Mrs. David O. Selznick, Joan Bennett, and Claudette Colbert.
 Everything was in place except the snow, so Harriman promised to put everyone up free of charge until it came, which wasn’t until January 9.
 At the openingnight banquet a Chicago banker asked one of the movie stars to dance, and Selznick knocked the man to the floor.
 Hannagan made sure all the newspapers got the story.

-The lodge has been much renovated since then, but it retains its original feeling of first-class comfort without flashiness.
+The lodge has been much renovated since then, but it retains its original feeling of first-class comfort, without flashiness.
 The walls of the corridors leading off the main lobby, which looks out on a year-round outdoor ice-skating rink, are lined with photographs of celebrities visiting Sun Valley over the years, from Ginger Rogers and Louis Armstrong and Ray Milland through Presidents Truman, Kennedy, and Ford and on up to Michael Keaton, Jamie Lee Curtis, and Arnold Schwarzenegger.

 The stars never stopped coming after the grand opening; Sun Valley was a new playground of the glamorous.
 The president of the Union Pacific remarked, “I’ve been with this railroad umpty-ump years and in that time the railroad has spent millions getting rid of snow; now we’re spending millions to play in the goddamned stuff.”

-Within the first couple of years it became clear that the little treeless mountains like Dollar on which Sun Valley had built its first ski slopes weren’t enough, so in 1939 Baldy opened.
+Within the first couple of years, it became clear that the little treeless mountains like Dollar on which Sun Valley had built its first ski slopes weren’t enough, so, in 1939, Baldy opened.
 With a vertical rise of almost thirty-five hundred feet, it remains one of the best ski mountains in the nation.
 I went up it the day after my Dollar Mountain tryout, and again I felt the time-machine effect.
 Although Baldy is three chair-lift rides high, you can get all the way to the top in ten minutes because of high-speed lifts introduced in the 1980s; the chairs slow down at either end to let you gently on and off, and because of the efficiency of the system, you don’t even wait on a lift line.
 Once up top, in the thin air above the tree line, I looked down to Ketchum beneath my feet and momentarily envisioned walking down the mountain.
 Once I set off, though (there are trails marked “easy” all the way from the top), I found the skiing better than anything I remembered, partly because the trails are not only blanketed with fresh snow every night but also mechanically groomed for an ideal surface.

-Back in my room later I was able to see what Baldy was like when it was new by turning on the television and watching Sun Valley Serenade , an amusing 1941 movie that shows nonstop.
+Back in my room later, I was able to see what Baldy was like when it was new by turning on the television and watching Sun Valley Serenade, an amusing 1941 movie that shows non-stop.
 Its plot is based on the likely premise that the Glenn Miller Orchestra decides to adopt a child war refugee, and she turns out to be Sonja Henie, grown up, cute as a button, and just dying to be married; she lights on John Payne, the band’s pianist, who of course is already engaged.
 Each time I turned on the TV I’d see Sonja Henie spinning like a top on the ice-skating rink behind the lobby, or the Glenn Miller band introducing “Chattanooga Choo Choo” (the film’s one lasting mark), or passenger trains being met at the station by horse-drawn sleighs, or Henie chasing Payne on skis down Baldy.
-The movie was another early publicity coup for Sun Valley; among others drawn by it to the resort was Reza Pahlevi, Shah of Iran.
+The movie was another early publicity coup for Sun Valley; among others drawn by it to the resort was Reza Pahlevi, the Shah of Iran.

-On my third and final day at Sun Valley, for a change of pace, I went cross-country skiing, on trails across the open meadows of what in the summer is an eighteen-hole Robert Trent Jones, Jr., golf course.
+On my third and final day at Sun Valley, for a change of pace, I went cross-country skiing, on trails across the open meadows of what in the summer is an 18-hole Robert Trent Jones, Jr., golf course.
 The trail led out under Ruud Mountain, where the earliest surviving chair lift, the third in the world, still stands, long out of use and now a National Historic Landmark.
 With wooden towers about ten feet high and single chairs on short, dangling arms, it seemed tiny and primitive.
 A little way beyond, on another small hill, a partly overgrown swath through a glade of aspens marked the path of the very first chair lift.

 Steve Hannagan had insisted on a comfortable way of getting skiers up a slope, and a Union Pacific engineer named James Curran devised the solution.
 Curran had previously worked with machinery used to move stalks of bananas off banana boats and onto trains, overhead cables with big hooks hanging down.
 He simply replaced the hook points with chairs.
 Not long after my visit to Sun Valley my work happened to bring me to a banana plantation in a Costa Rican jungle.
 There I saw snaking through the dense foliage an overhead cable whose hanging arms each held one big stalk of dozens of bunches of bananas.
 It looked exactly like the Ruud Mountain chair lift with one essential difference: Its train of twenty-four banana stalks was being pulled not by machinery but by a man in a harness.

-After looking up at the site of the first chair lift, I glanced down and saw, just off the trail, a memorial to Ernest Hemingway, a stone engraved with words he had once written: “Best of all he loved the fall / The leaves yellow on the cottonwoods / Leaves floating on the trout streams / And above the hills / The high blue windless skies / Now he will be part of them forever.”
+After looking up at the site of the first chair lift, I glanced down and saw, just off the trail, a memorial to Ernest Hemingway, a stone engraved with words he had once written: “Best of all, he loved the fall / The leaves yellow on the cottonwoods / Leaves floating on the trout streams / And above the hills / The high blue windless skies / Now, he will be part of them forever.”
 Then I skied on to Trail Creek Cabin, a stone-and-log house built in 1938 with big fireplaces and a hot buffet lunch for skiers.

 Claudette Colbert, Gary Cooper, and Hemingway used to have hunting parties in Trail Creek Cabin.
 Groucho Marx married his third wife there in 1954.
 Everywhere I turned—in a ski resort of all places—I kept running into history.
 Sun Valley has kept up in every way, though.
 It never actually made money for the Union Pacific, and the railroad sold it in 1964.
-In 1977 it was bought for twelve million dollars by R. Earl Holding, the lowprofile owner of Sinclair Oil.
+In 1977, it was bought for twelve million dollars by R. Earl Holding, the lowprofile owner of Sinclair Oil.
 While maintaining the homey-deluxe feel of the place, he has expanded it considerably—now in addition to the lodge and the nearby Swiss-style Sun Valley Inn, which opened in 1937 as a less expensive complement, there are acres of condos.
 The busiest months today are actually July and August, when corporate and executive meetings swell the valley’s population.

 —Frederick Allen TO PLAN A TRIP